cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 In plain English, between chains `A` and `B`:
 - Chain `A` bank module accepts new connections / channels from any module on another chain.
-- Denominations sent from chain `B` are prefixed with the hash of the root of trust and the name of the counterparty port of `B`, e.g. `0x1234/bank` for the bank module on chain `B` with root-of-trust hash `0x1234`.
+- Denominations sent from chain `B` are prefixed with the connection identifier and the name of the counterparty port of `B`, e.g. `0x1234/bank` for the bank module on chain `B` with connection identifier `0x1234`.
 No supply limits are enforced, but the bank module on chain `A` tracks the amount of each denomination sent by chain `B` and keeps it in a store location which can be queried / proven.
-- Coins sent by chain `A` to chain `B` are prefixed in the same way when sent (`0x4567/bank` if the bank module is running on a hub with root-of-trust hash `0x4567`).
+- Coins sent by chain `A` to chain `B` are prefixed in the same way when sent (`0x4567/bank` if the bank module is running on a hub with connection identifier `0x4567`).
 Outgoing supply is tracked in a store location which can be queried and proven.
 Chain `B` is allowed to send back coins prefixed with `0x4567/bank` only up to the amount which has been sent to it.

 ```typescript
 function handleFungibleTokenPacketSend(denomination: string, amount: uint256) {